What is scareware?

 To prevent scareware from taking root, organizations and users might consider the following tools and practices:

-• Cybersecurity awareness training: Like other social engineering tactics, scareware is less effective against users who know the telltale signs of an attack — such as the difference between real antivirus notifications and scam pop-up ads.
+Like other social engineering tactics, scareware is less effective against users who know the telltale signs of an attack—such as the difference between real antivirus notifications and scam pop-up ads.

-• Network security tools: Firewalls can prevent malicious traffic from reaching users’ web browsers, and URL filters can keep users from visiting scam websites.
-Ad blockers, pop-up blockers, and spam filters can also stop scareware messages from appearing.
+Firewalls can prevent malicious traffic from reaching users’ web browsers, and URL filters can keep users from visiting scam websites.
+Other network security tools such as ad blockers, pop-up blockers and spam filters can also stop scareware messages from appearing.

-• Software updates and patches: As with most cyberthreats, scareware programs exploit system vulnerabilities to infect devices.
-Keeping security tools, web browsers, and other apps updated can help thwart tactics like malvertising and drive-by downloads.
+As with most cyberthreats, scareware programs exploit system vulnerabilities to infect devices.
+Keeping security tools, web browsers and other apps updated can help thwart tactics like malvertising and drive-by downloads.

 Related solutions

-Without strong, trusted intelligence, you’re unable to glean the insights you need to act swiftly against threats.
-Trust IBM's global security intelligence experts and industry-leading analysis to simplify and automate your cyber threat platform.
+Glean the insights you need to act swiftly against threats with strong, trusted intelligence.
+Trust IBM's global security intelligence experts and industry-leading analysis to simplify and automate your cyberthreat platform.

 Explore threat intelligence services